fredasu/hack112AllNighterSimulator/readme.txt

 Run the main file and make sure all other files are in the same folder.

-This was some hackathon thing
+This was created for the school hackathon in Spring 2021.